A Schauder-Tychonoff fixed-point approach for nonlinear L\'evy driven reaction-diffusion systems: Abstract

 \section{Abstract}

 { We show a stochastic version of the Schauder-Tychonoff fixed point theorem which yields a solution of the martingale problem for a class of systems of nonlinear reaction-diffusion equations driven by a cylindrical Wiener process and a Poisson-random measure with certain moments.
-By this type of Theorem one can solve systems by linearization which does have a nonlinearity not being bounded, dissipativity or satisfying coercivity assumptions. }
+By this type of theorem one can solve systems by linearization which have a possibly unbounded, non-dissipative and non-coercive nonlinearity. }

 \keywords{stochastic Schauder-Tychonoff type theorem, nonlinear stochastic partial differential equation.} \subjclass[2010]{Primary 35K57, 60H15; Secondary 37N25, 47H10, 76S05, 92C15}